Joey Gallo Player Props: Twins vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Giants' 4.32 team ERA ranks 16th among all MLB pitching staffs.
+- The Giants have a 4.30 team ERA that ranks 18th across all MLB pitching staffs.

-- Giants pitchers combine to rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- Giants pitchers combine to rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).

-- In his last time out on Wednesday against the Philadelphia Phillies, the righty went 3 1/3 innings, allowing two earned runs while surrendering five hits.
+- In his last appearance on Saturday, the righty tossed 5 1/3 innings against the Miami Marlins, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.